Thor110/Expanded-Galaxy-Main/README.md

 ## Repository folder and file structure
 # Folders
-00 Manual Install - leftover files from the manual install version of the game that I need to double / triple check before deleting.
-[TO BE DELETED EVENTUALLY]

 Expanded Galaxy Main Installer - the main installer folder containing the source folder and tslpatchdata folder as well as the installer scripts.

 Modules - contains the level files organised into folders denoting the planet and module names as well as the .mod files themselves, I use this to quickly and easily repack levels.